Sandigan eyes quicker disposition of cases in 2017

 The Sandiganbayan’s Fourth Division resolved the most number of cases so far with 86 disposed cases, according to the same data from the JRD.

-It is followed by the Fifth Division with 73 disposed cases, the Second Division with 71 disposed cases, First Division with 52 disposed cases, and the Third Division with 45 cases.
+It was followed by the Fifth Division with 73 disposed cases, the Second Division with 71 disposed cases, First Division with 52 disposed cases, and the Third Division with 45 cases.

 The court’s Sixth and Seventh Divisions — the two divisions that have been added to the court — have disposed of 17 and 7 cases, respectively.